ulisesac4/my-news/README.md

 Also make an `.env` file inside the `backend` folder.
 It must export the following vars:

   - *PORT=* The port in which your server will run
+  - *EMAIL_SENDER=* The author of the newsletter
+  - *GENERATED_PASSWORD=* The generated password that gmail gives you to use an account for sending email with the package nodemailer.
+Check this to get your pass https://miracleio.me/snippets/use-gmail-with-nodemailer/

 ## Launching the dev environment